tbang618/CC24/BareBones/CrossCompiler.md

 Note, it took about 10 minutes for Binutils to compile and about 40 minutes for GCC to compile on my machine.

 ## Verify GCC
-Test the new cross-compiler works:
+Test taht the new cross-compiler works with:
 ``` bash
 $ $HOME/opt/bin/i686-elf-gcc --version
 ```
+Note the other tools in the same directory.